 An insulated coop is a warm coop.
 Now I’m not saying you need to hire out a contractor and spend thousands of dollars to insulate your coop, but taking a few simple measures will make a big difference for your flock.

 If you want to go the whole nine yards, using spray foam insulation on the coop walls covered by plywood will make the coop nice and toasty for your birds.
-This might be a good idea if you life in an area that consistently drops below -10 degrees Farhenheit in the winter.
+This might be a good idea if you live in an area that consistently drops below -10 degrees Farhenheit in the winter.

 If your winters are a little more mild, you can get away with cheaper and easier insulation.
-Something as simple as hanging horse blankets on the walls or stacking straw bales against the walls can really help to keep the coop warm in winter.
+Something as simple as hanging wool blankets or horse blankets on the walls or stacking straw bales against the walls can really help to keep the coop warm in winter.
 You can also but clear plastic on the windows to insulate them or use plastic sheeting to section off part of the coop.
 It’s easier for chickens to keep warm in a smaller space.

 Step Three: Eliminate Drafts in the Coop

 A drafty coop is like a constantly blowing fan in already super cold weather.
-Eliminating drafts can be difference between misery and comfort for your flock.
+Eliminating cold drafts can be difference between misery and comfort for your flock.
 Drafts are dangerous to chickens because they make it difficult for the birds to use their natural defense against the cold, their feather armor.
 Chickens fluff up their feathers when they’re cold, creating a pocket of warm air next to their skin.
 If they’re getting blown with cold air, that pocket of warmth gets disrupted, causing a nasty chill.

 Drafts are common in areas that lead to the outside, such as doors and windows.
 Close up gaps around frames with Silicone Sealant or weather strips.
 When the weather drops below zero, close the door to the chicken run and keep the birds inside to conserve heat.